By: Corinn Cross, MD, FAAP

 Families are gradually returning to some of the activities that paused when the

 COVID-19 pandemic began.
-With the virus still spreading, however, it is important for everyone to continue social distancing.
+With the virus still spreading, however, it is important for everyone to continue physical distancing along with other safety steps.

-Social distancing means keeping physical space between yourself and other people outside your household.
+Physical distancing means keeping space between yourself and other people outside your household.
 It is a vital step in helping to slow the spread of this virus.
-Here's why:

 “Social distancing" for all families

 Many communities have limits on how many people can attend events and gatherings or enter restaurants and bars.
-And many schools and universities have reduced close contact by providing online learning.
-When close interaction with others is likely, such as essential trips to the grocery store or gas station, or at a gathering, the CDC recommends wearing a
+Many schools and universities have reduced close contact by providing online learning.
+When close interaction with others is likely, such as essential trips to the grocery store or gas station, the CDC recommends wearing a

 symptoms develop, like a fever, cough or shortness of breath, call your doctor.
 They will let you know if a